moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 - A new keyword (`included`) will be introduced to control whether a job is included in the pipeline.
 - This keyword will be used to define whether a job should be added to the pipeline or not.
 - For example, a job with `included: false` will not be added to the pipeline.
+- This replaces the previous `when: never` keyword, which was used to exclude jobs from pipelines.

 **Standardize handling of the "skipped" and "ignored" states**

 - **Skipped jobs** will be treated as **unsuccessful** for pipeline flow decisions.
 Jobs with `when: on_success` will not run after a skipped job.
 - **Ignored jobs** (non-blocking manual jobs) will be treated as **neutral** and will not prevent `when: on_success` jobs from running.

+**Introduce the new `when: on_not_success` keyword**

+- A new keyword, `when: on_not_success`, will be introduced to trigger jobs when a previous job is skipped or failed.
+- This keyword will allow jobs to run when a previous job is not successful, including skipped jobs.
+- This keyword will provide a more flexible way to control job execution based on the pipeline status.

+**Differentiate the composite status calculation for jobs and stages/pipelines**

+- We need to differentiate the composite status calculation between job requirements and the overall stage/pipeline.
+- When calculating the overall status of a stage or pipeline, jobs with a `skipped` status are ignored, they do not affect the final status of the stage or pipeline.
+- This ensures that `skipped` jobs won't influence the outcome, but the final stage or pipeline status is determined based on the remaining relevant jobs.

 **Unify DAG and Stage behaviors**